-Preheat the oven to 250ºF.
+Preheat the Oven to 250ºF (120ºC).
 Position the oven racks to the upper third and lower third positions.
-Line 2 large baking sheets with parchment paper.
+Line 2 large jelly roll pans with parchment paper.
 Set them aside.

-Take out 2 large bowls.
-Divide the corn chex, pretzels and nuts between the 2 bowls.
-Mix up the contents in each bowl.
-Divide the syrup mixture between the two bowls.
-Stir to coat the dry ingredients with the syrup.
-Sprinkle 1/4 cup of furikake in each bowl.
-Stir again to distribute the furikake.
+Add Glaze & Furikake: Divide the glaze between the two bowls.
+Use 2 spatulas to toss and coat the dry ingredients with the glaze.
+Then, sprinkle 1/4 cup of furikake into each bowl.
+Toss again to distribute the furikake.

-Spread the furikake chex mix over the baking sheets.
+Bake Chex Mix: Spread the furikake Chex mix over the lined baking pans.
 Bake for 1 hour, stirring halfway through baking.
-Enjoy the sweet smell of butter and sugar wafting around your house as the chex mix bakes.
+Make sure to also swap the position of the baking pans.

-Remove the chex mix from the oven.
-Give everything another stir.
-You can sprinkle more furikake over the chex mix, if you like.
-The chex mix will turn crunchy as it cools.
+Let Chex Mix Cool: Remove the baking pans from the oven.
+Let the Chex mix cool for 5 to 10 minutes and give everything a stir to prevent clumping.
+You can sprinkle more furikake over the Chex mix, if you like.
+The Chex mix will turn crunchy as it cools.

-Store the chex mix in an airtight container.
-It will keep for 1 to 2 weeks, if it lasts that long.
+Store Furikake Chex Mix in an airtight container at room temperature for 1 to 2 weeks, if it lasts that long.